 2. View this as a massive onboarding project

 Your customers did not ask for this – you just moved their cheese and for most, it’s not something they are going to be happy about.
 This is why you need to view this as a massive and exciting onboarding project for both your customers and employees.
 It starts with smaller notices that explain what is happening and why (aka what’s in for them) and when.
 As the date gets closer, you need to clearly state the impact (on the 1st at 12:00 p.m. our digital banking is switching to XYZ) and more importantly, what they need to do (download the new app, register etc).
 This message needs to be consistent, helpful and perceived as a huge value add that will be easy (or at least worth the effort).
 But do that, you need to….

 3. Centralize your content, resources and FAQs

-The biggest challenge with onboarding projects is deploying consistent content that crosses departments and is actually usable (aka remove the financial jargon, fluff, andjust make it understandable).
+The biggest challenge with onboarding projects is deploying consistent content that crosses departments and is actually usable (aka remove the financial jargon, fluff, and just make it understandable).
 Marketing can generate the messages outlining the what, why and when, but when it comes to the how, typically that is handled by another department (aka the step-by-step instructions with screenshots and videos).
 To create an effective experience, all of this content not only needs to work together, it needs to be housed in a centralized knowledge base that can be deployed across channels consistently.
 Providing customers access to this content enables them to self-serve which not only results in a better experience but reduces the amount of calls going to your contact center.

 4. Deploy across all customer touchpoints and channels